brycewray/hugo-site/content/posts/2021/01/easy-peasy.md

 &ndash; *Ah, good for them.
 Facebook is a cancer.
 Even if it did invent React.
 Well, never mind that; maybe even then.
 Anyway, you're starting over from scratch, right?*

 More or less.
 The good thing is, I remember the old site's layout.
-Even printed it out a few times---
+Even printed it out a few times ---

 &ndash; *You printed out a website?*